JustOptimize/FiveM-RAT-Analysis/README.md

 WARNING: This code is malicious and should not be used in any way.
 This repository is for educational purposes only.

-## Stage 2
+## Features

+#### Remote Code Execution (RCE)

+<a href="./RCE/"></a>RCE Analysis</a>

-First stage of the RAT that is used to download the second stage of the RAT from a remote server.
+-   First stage of the RAT that is used to download the second stage of the RAT from a remote server.

-## Stage 3

-Second stage of the RAT that is used to download the third stage of the RAT from a remote server.
+-   Second stage of the RAT that is used to download the third stage of the RAT from a remote server.

-## Stage 3b

-Third stage of the RAT that is used to download the fourth stage of the RAT from a remote server.
+-   Third stage of the RAT that is used to download the fourth stage of the RAT from a remote server.

-## Stage 4

-Finally with stage 4 RAT keeps the connection with the remote server and waits for commands.
+-   Finally with stage 4 RAT keeps the connection with the remote server and waits for commands.

+#### Between Script Communication (BSC)

+<a href="./BSC/"></a>BSC Analysis</a>

+-   RAT registers handlers for events that are triggered by other instances of the RAT to bypass detection.

 # What is missing?